DEADMALLS.COM FEATURE:

 Jack Thomas' Commentary:

-This mall was constructed in the 50's as an open air plaza called Latham Circle Shopping Center with a Grand Union, WT Grants, The Boston Store, and a Woolworths.
+The property that now holds the Latham Circle Mall originally opened in the 1950's as an open air plaza called Latham Circle Shopping Center with a Grand Union, WT Grants, The Boston Store, and a Woolworths as anchors.

 Pete Blackbird's Commentary: